Askarafshar/cs400-X-Team-122/proposal.md

     <tr>
     <td>5.
 Types List: Break your solution idea down into units that you think can be implemented with a single class.
  <ul><li> We would need a way to read the pdf provided for FA18 and interpret those results into our data structure.
 So a reader may need to be designed in the event that we cannot find a third party PDF reader that works. </li></ul>
+ <ul><li> We would need a way to read the pdf provided for FA18 and interpret those results into our data structure.
+So a reader may need to be designed in the event that we cannot find a third party PDF reader that works. </li></ul>
  </td>
   </te>
     <tr>